web-scrobbler/web-scrobbler/.github/CONTRIBUTING.md

 two separate PRs for each change; if you added a new feature and updated connectors to use this feature, you can open a single PR containing all changes.

-If you plan on contributing a something that require significant changes, please contact us first.
+If you plan on contributing something that requires significant changes, please contact us first.
 You can find us in [Discord][Discord-Server]; alternatively, feel free to open a new issue and tell us about your plans.